eritbh/1password-ssh-utils/README.md

 Note that interactive execution is not supported for any of these scripts, since `op signin` is required for all scripts and itself requires interactive password input.

 By default, the key storage location is `$TMPDIR/op-ssh-utils`, where `TMPDIR` defaults to `/dev/shm` or `/tmp`, whichever is available.
-The key storage location can be overridden for all commands with the `OP_KEY_STORAGE_LOCATION` environment variable.
+The key storage location can be overridden for all commands with the `OP_SSH_STORAGEDIR` environment variable.

 ### Create a new SSH item in the vault